-I really love cinnamon rolls.
-All that gooey, cinnamon-sugary stuff in the middle and that frosting shmeared all over the top… but I really don’t love the idea of using yeast, rising times, and the looooong process that making cinnamon rolls can require.
+I love cinnamon rolls.
+All that gooey, cinnamon-sugary stuff in the middle and that frosting smeared all over the top… but I don’t love the idea of using yeast, rising times, and the looooong process that making cinnamon rolls can require.

 I know I should just buck up, get over my laziness (and fear) and just learn how to make cinnamon rolls with yeast.

 But in all honesty, that probably won’t happen anytime soon because these cinnamon buns are made without yeast, which means they can be made (and consumed!) in less than an hour… and they are so so SO goooood.

 Instead of using melted butter for the recipe, I used brown butter.
 The brown butter adds a warm, nutty flavor to these cinnamon rolls and it compliments the maple syrup and pecans perfectly.
 (I’m also obsessed with it).